 The multicentric subtype can be further classified into two categories: HHV-8 positive Multicentric Castleman disease and idiopathic Multicentric Castleman disease.
 HHV-8 is a common virus that does not result in disease for the overwhelming majority of individuals.
 Unfortunately, a small proportion of individuals with this virus, especially those with suppressed immune systems, may develop a form of MCD.
 Although we know that the virus is involved, we still do not know why only a few patients with this virus develop the disease.

 The other category is idiopathic Multicentric Castleman disease (iMCD).
 Idiopathic refers to the fact that we do not know the causative agent.
 We know that these individuals are HHV-8 negative and therefore have a different origin for the disease. iMCD also has important differences in symptoms, disease course, and treatment from HHV-8 positive disease.
-Furthermore, some iMCD patients can develop a specific subform called TAFRO characterized by Thrombocytopenia (low platelet count), Anasarca (ascites, swelling), Fever or elevated c-reactive protein (inflammation marker), Reticulin fibrosis (evaluated in bone marrow biopsy), and Organomegaly (hepatomegaly/splenomegaly).
+Furthermore, some iMCD patients can develop a specific subtype called TAFRO characterized by Thrombocytopenia (low platelet count), Anasarca (ascites, swelling), Fever or elevated C-reactive protein (inflammation marker), Reticulin fibrosis (evaluated in bone marrow biopsy), and Organomegaly (hepatomegaly/splenomegaly).
+Diagnosis of iMCD-TAFRO requires thrombocytopenia, anasarca, fever/elevated C-reactive protein, and either reticulin fibrosis or organomegaly.